tuankhoin/server-system-learning/README.md

 ### <a name="bkg"></a> Background

 By the time I had my internship, I was a beginner to computing, only knowing some basic C and Java, and did not know how to operate on linux terminals.
-I used Windows as my operating system back then, and my knowledge about systems and servers are plain zero.
-Unlike what I expected, despite being related, this field does not require too much prereq coding knowledge, so I belive that as long as you enjoy it, you will get the hang of it .
+I only knew Windows when using operating systems back then, and my knowledge about systems and servers were plain zero.
+Unlike what I expected, despite being related, this field does not require too much prereq coding knowledge, so I belive that as long as you enjoy it, you will mostly get the hang of it .

 A bit about my job: The company I worked for, M-Service, is well-known in Vietnam for its online payment application Momo.
 I worked here in the technology department, in the infrastructure team as a DevOps trainee.

 ### <a name="vm"></a> Setting up virtual machine

 As said above, I used Windows as my operating system.
-So hectic when it comes to operating systems.
-It has so many limitations (many operations does not support Windows) that every time I googled to find a solution, another one popped up almost immediately.
-So I decided to have another machine that operates on ubuntu.
-There are many ways to solve, imo:
+A regrettable choice.
+It has so many limitations (many operations does not support Windows) that every time I googled to find a solution, another problem popped up almost immediately.
+So I decided to have another operating system, using Ubuntu.
+There are many ways to do this:

-_Buy another PC
+_Buying another PC

-_Dual boot (you may lose data if you made a mistake)
+_Dual booting (you may lose data if you make a mistake)

-_**Setting up virtual machine**: I chose this method!
+_Setting up virtual machine: This is my choice.

 #### How:
-To set up a virtual machine, I used VMWare.
-See this video:
+To set up virtual machines, I used VMWare.
+See this video on how to set up one:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=BHpRTVP8upg
 " target="_blank"><img src="http://img.youtube.com/vi/BHpRTVP8upg/0.jpg"
-alt="thumbnail" width="240" height="180" border="10" /></a>
+alt="thumbnail" width="480" height="360" border="10" /></a>

-Recommended settings:
+Recommended settings for each virtual machine:
 * 15-20GB for hard disk.
-* The main server to connect to others: 4GB RAM, 2*2 processors
+* The main server to operate on, connect and control the remote ones: 4GB RAM, 2*2 processors
-* The remote servers: 2GB RAM, 1*1 processors
+* The remote servers, just to test your connection and deployments: 2GB RAM, 1*1 processors

 .iso disc file can be found on [Ubuntu's main download page](https://ubuntu.com/download).
-I would recommend using Ubuntu Server as a lightweight choice.
+I would recommend using Ubuntu Server (only Command Line, no UI) as a lightweight choice.

-**Try this:** Set up 3 virtual machines: a main virtual machine as a control node, and 2 remote machines to operate on.
+**Try this:** Set up 3 virtual machines: a main virtual machine as a control node, and 1 to 2 remote machines to operate on.

 ### <a name="basic"></a> Basic Linux commands, if you don't know yet